HelmchenLabSoftware/Cascade/README.md

 ## Updates to ground truth datasets and pretrained models:

+***2025-06-03*** - Spike times for dataset #21 were found to be misaligned (see issue [#76](https://github.com/HelmchenLabSoftware/Cascade/issues/76)).
+The corrected ground truth data for the two affected neurons was uploaded and replaced the previous data.

 ***2025-05-01*** - Our study of spike inference for **calcium imaging data from spinal cord** is now published in the Journal of Neuroscience.
 Check out the [openly accessible manuscript](https://doi.org/10.1523/JNEUROSCI.1187-24.2025), which also includes the reviewer reports and rebuttal letters.
 Cascade models pretrained on spinal cord ground truth are already available, and the ground truth with both excitatory and inhibitory spinal cord neurons is already part of this repository's ground truth database (datasets #40 and #41).

 ***2025-04-25*** - New [blog post](https://gcamp6f.com/2025/04/25/accuaretly-computing-noise-levels-for-calcium-imaging-data/) about the standardized noise level $\nu$ that can be used to compare shot noise levels across calcium imaging recordings.
 The blog post investigas the effect of true noise levels, imaging rates and true neuronal spike rates on the measured noise metric.